jasonvila/jasonvila.github.io/_posts/2015-01-29-A-Beginning.md

 ---
 layout: post
-title: January 24th Week Blog
+title: Week 1 - January 24th Week Blog
 ---

 On the topic of CS371P: